Colin Pittendrigh: Friendship with Jürgen Aschoff

-Pittendrigh met Aschoff in 1958 when Aschoff made his first visit to the United States.
+Pittendrigh met Jürgen Aschoff in 1958 when Aschoff made his first visit to the United States.
 Pittendrigh studied the eclosion rate of fruit flies, while Aschoff studied the continuous circadian rhythm of birds, mammals, and humans.
 They reached two different conclusions of the entrainment model with Aschoff supporting a parametric entrainment concept (gradual entrainment throughout the day) and Pittendrigh supported a nonparametric entrainment concept (entrainment is sudden and once a day).
 Despite opposing views, Aschoff and Pittendrigh remained close friends, and they had a lifelong intense exchange of notes and ideas.Their research was described by Serge Daan as "always in harmony, never in synchrony."

 Scientific career

-Research on Malaria and the Mosquito population in Trinidad (1939 - 1945)
+Research on malaria and the mosquito population in Trinidad (1939 - 1945)

 During WWII, Pittendrigh was sent to Trinidad to help breed vegetables for the North African campaign and devise methods to help control malaria plaguing troops there.
 Here, he made important discoveries about the breeding habits of mosquitoes and their need for bromeliad water reservoirs to breed.
 Pittendrigh found an ingenious solution to controlling the mosquito population.
 Since they bred in the water tanks collecting on these plants, eliminating the tanks destroyed the mosquito population.
 Spraying a copper sulfate (CuSO4) solution (non-toxic to humans) on the bromeliads killed them and destroyed the mosquitoes' breeding environment.
 In addition to his malaria research, Pittendrigh's studies of the daily activity rhythms of mosquitoes sparked his interest in biological clocks, a subject which he came to wholly pursue later at Princeton.